djrobinson/crypto_research/noise.md

 # Noise
 ## A Web3.0 Wrapper for Web2.0 Information Outlets

 **Networked Organization: A network composed of nodes of individuals and machines that have sufficient volume of interaction where relationships between nodes can be quantified in a meaningful way.
-This organization is only related in that it shares a common language and jargon but does not necessarily work towards a common goal and their outputs will be varied and sometimes loosely related.**
+This organization is only related in that it shares a common language and jargon but does not necessarily work towards a common goal and their outputs will be varied and sometimes loosely related.
+Networked organizations can cease to be networked organizations when interactions between certain nodes become too numerous to make meaningful judgements about, as conventional measurements of their interactions will not capture the relationships' quality.**

 **Core: An approximate grouping of the nodes in an organization with the most connections.**

 **Community: Any node with an interactive (two-way) connection on the network.**

 **Outsider: Any node with that only has one-way interaction with the network.**

 **Public: The entire universe of unconnected nodes who could potentially have a one-way interaction (aka, become aware of or be impacted by) your network.**

 ### Abstract